 More Data Privacy Regulations

 Challenge: The protection of privacy rights for individuals and their data is a growing trend.
 The California Consumer Privacy Act (CCPA) goes into effect January 1, 2020.
 Other states are considering similar privacy bills in 2020, including Massachusetts, Minnesota, Pennsylvania, New Jersey and New York.
 Many countries outside of the United States are following suit.
-These acts combined with the Global Data Protection Regulation (GDPR) provide a strong impetus for data and privacy standards.
+These acts combined with the General Data Protection Regulation (GDPR) provide a strong impetus for data and privacy standards.
 Companies are becoming overwhelmed with the various components and requirements of rules.
 As a result, IT departments.
 General Counsel and C-Level Executives are often stretched thin with spare time and each new requirement only adds to the complexity of running a business.

 How Cipher Can Help: Cipher has many services that can help a business handle the even increasing privacy regulations.
 CipherBox MDR is a solution designed to provide out-of-the-box cybersecurity for businesses to detect and respond to risky activity on your networks.
 This increase in security helps prevent unauthorized access to private data stored on your networks and decrease the likelihood of a privacy incident from occurring.
 Additionally, Cipher’s Governance, Risk and Compliance (GRC) services can help your business become compliant with these various regulations.
 From data mapping and discovery tools to expert policy & procedure development, Cipher can ensure your company is set-up for success for these privacy laws.